chromatic-systems/rho/README.md

 1. Join the mesh with `npx chromatic-systems/rho <port> write | read <publick key>`
 1. moves the server from the cloud to the bookshelf
 1. Directed graph of components via `meta` keys
-1. Many examples with small code to learn from
+1. Many examples with code to learn from
-1. default UI is HTML ultra-light (hackable)
-1. Integrated UI live browser Testing
+1. Integrated browser Testing
-1. CSS from scratch + reset
 1. Integrated code assistant
+1. Integrated Web Crawler
+1. hackable default UI
 1. Core `node:http`
 1. no trackers
 1. no PII